-When you understand the reasons for chargebacks, it helps you protect your online business from fraudulent activity.
-No matter what the chargeback reason be, you need to know how to react when it happens and what you can do to improve your win rate.
+When you understand the chargeback reasons, this will help you protect your online business from fraudulent activity.
+No matter what the chargeback reasons are, you need to know how to react when they occur and what you can do to improve your win rate.

-Act promptly and send as much evidence as possible to the bank to prove that the transaction was legitimate.
+So, if chargebacks occur, act promptly and send as much evidence as possible to the bank to prove that the transaction was legitimate.
 To do so, log in to your SecurionPay account and go to the Charges tab on the dashboard.
-For more information check out How to win a chargeback dispute.
+For more information, check out How to win a chargeback dispute.

+P.S.
 What may also happen is a retrieval request, known as a soft chargeback.
-So before the issuing bank decides to file a chargeback, it can request additional information about the transaction.
-What is a retrieval request?
+So, before the issuing bank decides to file a chargeback, it can request additional information about the transaction.
+Learn more: What is a retrieval request?

 Latest posts by Sandra Wróbel-Konior (see all)

 - Visa Trial Subscription Updates—What You Need to Know - March 20, 2020